sassoftware/viya4-iac-aws/README.md

 **NOTE:** You will need to update the `cidr_blocks` in the [variables.tf](variables.tf) file to allow traffic from your current network.
 Without these rules, access to the cluster will only be allowed via the AWS Console.

 When using a variable definition file other than `terraform.tfvars`, see [Advanced Terraform Usage](docs/user/AdvancedTerraformUsage.md) for additional command options.

-### IAM Policy

-Along with the authentication items listed above you'll need to create an IAM policy with the [devops-iac-eks-policy.json](files/devops-iac-eks-policy.json) provided.
-Once that policy has been creted you'll need to asociate that policy with the user who's `Access key ID` is being used above.

-This policy allows terraform to perform the tasks needed to create/remove/update/destroy items within the AWS eco system.

 ### Running Terraform Commands